architv/harvey/README.md

 Butler
 =====

-Butler is your command line helper for choosing licenses
+Butler is your command line helper for viewing and choosing licenses